-The first crash happened around 2:30 in the afternoon on December 28 on Route 62 at Mission Creek Road.
+The first crash happened around 2:30 in the afternoon on Route 62 at Mission Creek Road.
 The motorcyclist, a Palm Desert resident, survived the initial crash but died several hours later from his injuries.
 No specific details have been made available, but it appears that drugs and alcohol were probably not involved.
 The crash was serious enough that a three-mile stretch of southbound Route 62 (Twentynine Palms Highway) was closed for more than eight hours.

 On Friday morning, January 5, a second fatal crash took place on the other side of the city, near the intersection of Dillon and Mountain View.
 In that incident, a local man was thrown from his motorcycle when it collided with a pickup pulling a trailer.
 The victim died at the scene.